 Chocolate ice pops in a baggie without preservatives and artificial flavors.
-It is creamy, refreshing, and delicious!
+They are creamy, refreshing, and delicious!
 A summer must-have!

 My little one has been bringing frozen pops home with her from school recently.
 One of her pre-school friends has been giving her these manufactured, chocolate and “fruit” flavored ice pops full of artificial food coloring.
 She seems fascinated by them.